-'''

-NAME, AGE,

-PRINCIPAL

-OCCUPATION

-FOR LAST

-FIVE SERVED

-AS A YEARS

-AND

-DIRECTORSHIPS

-IN PUBLIC

-CORPORATIONS

-DIRECTOR

-SINCE -----

------

------

-----

-(PHOTO B. L.

-M. B. L. M.

-KASRIEL

-(55).
-Mr.

-Kàsriel has

-been Vice

-Chairman

-1995

-KASRIEL) and

-Chief

-Operating

-Officer of

-Lafarge

-(construction

-materials

-group),

-Paris,

-France

-since 1995.

-He was

-Managing

-Director of

-Lafarge

-Coppee from

-1989 to

-1994, Senior

-Executive

-Vice

-President

-from 1987 to

-1989 and

-Executive

-Vice

-President

-from 1982 to

-1987.
-Mr.

-Kasriel is a

-director of

-Lafarge and

-Lafarge

-North

-America.

-(PHOTO T. E.

-T. E.

-WHIDDON

-(49).
-Mr.

-Whiddon has

-been

-Executive

-Vice 2001

-WHIDDON)

-President --

-Logistics

-and

-Technology

-of Lowe's

-Companies,

-Inc. (home improvement

-retailer),

-North

-Wilkesboro,

-North

-Carolina,

-since 2000.

-He was

-Executive

-Vice

-President

-and Chief

-Financial

-Officer of

-Lowe's from

-1996 to

-2000.
-Prior

-to joining

-Lowe's, Mr.

-Whiddon was

-Senior Vice

-'''

-President

-and Chief

-Financial

-Officer of

-Zale

-Corporation

-(jewelers),

-Dallas,

-Texas, from

-1995 to 1996

-and was

-Senior Vice

-President

-and

-Treasurer

-from 1994 to

-1995.
-Prior

-to joining

-Zale, he was

-Vice

-President

-and

-Treasurer of

-Eckerd

-Corporation

-(drugstores),

-Largo,

-Florida,

-from 1989 to

-1994.
+NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE (PHOTO B. L. M. KASRIEL) B. L. M. KASRIEL (55).
+Mr. Kasriel has been Vice Chairman and Chief Operating Officer of Lafarge (construction materials group), Paris, France, since 1995.
+He was Managing Director of Lafarge Coppee from 1989 to 1994, Senior Executive Vice President from 1987 to 1989 and Executive Vice President from 1987.
+Mr. Kasriel is a director of Lafarge and Lafarge North America.
+1995 (PHOTO T. E. WHIDDON) T. E. WHIDDON (49).
+Mr. Whiddon has been Executive Vice President Logistics and Technology of Lowe's Companies, Inc. (home improvement retailer), North Wilkesboro, North Carolina, since 2000.
+He was Executive Vice President and Chief Financial Officer of Lowe's from 1996 to 2000.
+Prior to joining Lowe's, Mr. Whiddon was Senior Vice President and Chief Financial Officer of Zale Corporation (jewelers), Dallas, Texas, from 1995 to 1996 and was Senior Vice President and Treasurer from 1994 to 1995.
+Prior to joining Zale, he was Vice President and Treasurer of Eckerd Corporation (drugstores), Largo, Florida, from 1989 to 1994.
+2001